UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 	* Right-click: Copy
 	* Right-click: Paste Special > Transpose

-## Common Problems: [Splitting] on Delimiters
+## Common Problems:
+### [Splitting] on Delimiters
 The "Text to Columns" tool (Data Tab>) lets you split a cell into multiple cells based on width or a special character (delimiter).
 ![Text to columns example in Excel](https://github.com/UNC-Libraries-data/Excel/blob/master/media/image3.png?raw=true)

-## Common Problems: Filling [Blanks]
+### Filling [Blanks]
 When dealing with human-readable text, we often have categories listed once with the implication that all lines before the next category fall into this group.
-For example, Bertie Rudolph is a Freshman.
+For example, in the Blanks sheet we might assume that Bertie Rudolph is a Freshman.
+While this is human readable, the relationship
 * (PC) Home Tab, Editing > Find & Select > Go to Special > Blanks > OK
 * (Mac) Edit Menu > Find > Go To...> Special... > Blanks > OK
 * Type =, then hit the up directional arrow.
 Hit CTRL+Enter (PC) or &#8984;+Enter (Mac)